JeanVittory/cli-navigator/README.md

 The path where the project is located.

 ### alias
 You must add an alias to refer to the project when you want to move to it.
+You can use several alias.

 ## nav --remove
 To delete a project, you simply need to add the project's alias to the command.